 iOS is a multi-user system.
 “User” is an abstract concept, it means the ownership and accessibility in system.
 For example, while root user can call “reboot” command to reboot iOS, mobile user cannot. “group” is a way to organize users.
 One group can contain more than one user, and one user can belong to more than one group.

 Every file on iOS belongs to a user and a group, or to say, this user and this group own this file.
-And each file has its own permission, indicating what operations can the owner, the (owner) group and others on this file. iOS uses 3 bits to represent a file’s permission, which are r (read), w (write) and x (execute) respectively.
+And each file has its own permission, indicating what operations can the owner, the (owner) group and others perform on this file. iOS uses 3 bits to represent a file’s permission, which are r (read), w (write) and x (execute) respectively.
 There are 3 possible relationships between a user and a file:

 This user is the owner of this file.